A quiet voice said, “Hey George.”

 Alfred told Elda that he searched for community, for his people.
 As a teenager, he struggled.
 He ran away from home many times.
 He told his parents that he loved them, and that he was grateful for everything they have done for them, then he would run away.

 Elda remembered that she pressed Alfred.
 “You must have been unhappy?
 You must have been lonely?”
 Alfred said, “no, I was happy or I didn’t think about it.
 I don’t remember.
-I did think about it.”
+I didn’t think about it.”

 The years following the first generation were difficult.
 It required intensive efforts from Elda and the entire community, especially those in the second generation, to keep the course.
 Elda, again lost in her memories, floating and darting from one to the next, realized the old struggle was more alive in her than she wished.
 Despite her unwavering belief in the community, she was internally exhausted.
 Elda followed the care-nurse through the Center, each footstep, calling memory.

 Below the turbulent and chaotic life of the ordinaries, The People built a new life.
 They escaped the brutality and callousness.
 Here, in The Palace, The People gathered, a retreat from the heartless.
 Those that came before had no escape — no new lands existed for them to begin anew.
 No Australia.
 No America.
-There was no West.
+No West.
 Nowhere to run, and they felt they could not hide.

 But, there is a story told that “The First Person realized their was uncharted land.
 There is an escape.
 Not a “City on a Hill”, rather “a city under a hill”.
 Convincing other People, those with heart, he argued that the liberation, lie below their feet.
 Deep within the warmth of The Mother, Earth, they could renew life.
 “Escape Within” — this became a code that connected thousands seeking to live in harmony.